 This next study comes at you from the transgenerational pioneers in the lab of Michael Skinner at Washington State University and shows how in utero exposures can transmit through the sperm of exposed individuals.
 The team exposed zebrafish embryos to varying concentrations of methylmercury (MeHg) for 24 hours ex vivo.
 Since they exposed the embryos directly and bypassed the mother, the embryos are still termed F0, but correspond to the F1 in mammals.
 Thus, only the F2 needed to be looked at to establish transgenerational epigenetic inheritance.

-Here’s what their phenotypic analysis of the F2 generation revealed that:
+Here’s what their phenotypic analysis of the F2 generation revealed:

 - The visual startle assay and retinal electrophysiology bring impaired vision into sight